 Treatment

-2. The use of radiation therapy.
+2. Use of radiation therapy.

-3. The use of chemotherapy.
+3. Use of chemotherapy.

 Surgical intervention

-When undergoing diagnostics and preparing for an operation, a decision is made to amputate a lobe of an organ (lobectomy), two lobes of an organ (bilobectomy), or complete removal of the lung (pulmonectomy).
+When undergoing diagnostics and preparing for surgery, a decision is made to amputate a lobe of an organ (lobectomy), two lobes of an organ (bilobectomy), or complete removal of the lung (pulmonectomy).
 It is possible to carry out combined surgical operations, other types of surgical intervention (depending on the indicators obtained during diagnostic measures).

 Radiation therapy